simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

   a Python installation. [`pipx`][pipx] enforces the use of virtual environments for CLIs, and [`poetry`][poetry] enforces the use of virtual environments for projects.
+* **Never** use sudo to install packages with `pip`.
+This practice usually indicates that you are doing something wrong.
+* If using [`pipenv`][pipenv], read the output of the command when it runs, to make sure you are using an expected version of Python for the virtual environment.
+See the [pipenv section](#using-pipenv) for more details.
+* Do not install packages with your system package manager (e.g.
+  `apt-get`).
+These packages are usually installed only for the system Python, and you should not use the system Python.
+* If you find yourself using `pip install --user` then something is wrong.
+If you are installing a CLI, then use [`pipx`][pipx].
+If you are installing to a project, use the project's dependency manager.

 ## My workflow